 Top career paths for graduates of nursing programs

 The world of health care would not be able to survive without the critical contributions of hard working nurses.
 Their purpose is to provide quality care to those in need by promoting health, preventing disease and helping patients cope with illness.
-As educators of future leaders in the field, we celebrate new graduates of nursing programs by highlighting the top career paths for their futures.
+As educators of future leaders in the field, we celebrate new graduates of nursing programs by highlighting the top career paths in their field.

 With the significant number of nurses retiring and more hospitals aiming for magnet status, there is a great demand for registered nurses.
-In fact the Bureau of Labor Statistics (BLS) anticipates 19.4 percent employment growth in this field between 2012 and 2022.
-Its value is clearly illustrated by its U.S. News & World Report rankings standing at number four in the health care industry and sixth in the overall 100 best jobs.
+In fact the Bureau of Labor Statistics (BLS) anticipates 12 percent employment growth in this field between 2018 and 2028.
+Its value is clearly illustrated by its U.S. News & World Report rankings landing in the top 20 of the 100 best jobs.
 It is the perfect starting point for new Bachelor of Science in nursing (BSN) graduates to launch their career success.

 Related Job Positions: